Posts

 Image

 Do entrepreneurs exhibit dynamic capabilities?
 At the core of the theory of dynamic capabilities is the assumption that an organization's current resources and capabilities, which may be optimally suited to the current environmental conditions, will not likely be relevant under future conditions.
 Recognizing that changes in technologies, policies, and tastes make for a continuously evolving landscape of needs and wants, an organization needs to be able to respond.
 Organizations need to be able to transform their capabilities over time as needed to seize new opportunities.
 They also need to be continually sensing new opportunities.
-According to Teece (2007) : "the competitive advantage of firms stems from dynamic capabilities rooted in high performance routines operating inside the firm, embedded in the firm’s processes, and conditioned by its history" Responding to change How do they respond effectively to changes on the order of converging industries and inter
+According to Teece (2007): "the competitive advantage of firms stems from dynamic capabilities rooted in high performance routines operating inside the firm, embedded in the firm’s processes, and conditioned by its history" Responding to change How do they respond effectively to changes on the order of converging industries and intern

 Information Asymmetry Theory and Entrepreneurship